cpp-lln-lab/CPP_HPC/hpc_ucl_fmriprep.md

 `scancel YOURJOBID`

-- Check how the job perfomed using (or not) the resoures requested
+- Check how the job performed using (or not) the resources requested

 `sacct --format Jobid,ReqMem,MaxRSS,TimeLimit,AllocCPU,CPUTime,TotalCPU -j YOURJOBID`